malek-harbaoui/nilm_seq2point/Seq2point Readme.md

 - Remaining columns: Individual appliance consumption values (targets).

 ## Requirements
+You need to have python 3.12.3 or a later version.
 Install the required dependencies by running:
 ```bash
 pip install -r requirements.txt